by Kristan Higgins

 The heart wants what the heart wants, and the heart can be a real idiot.

-n the latest of Kristan Higgins’ wonderful novels, we return to Stoningham Connecticut, the setting of her last book, Life and Other Inconveniences.
-It is deep dive into another prominent family who calls wealthy, exclusive, and the oh so picturesque community home.
+In the latest of Kristan Higgins’ wonderful novels, we return to Stoningham Connecticut, the setting of her last book, Life and Other Inconveniences.
+It is deep dive into another prominent family that calls wealthy, exclusive, and the oh-so picturesque community home.
 One by one we are introduced to the 4 main players: Sadie, Barb, Juliet, and finally John.
 This is Sadie, the youngest daughter:

 Ever since I could remember, I’d wanted to leave Stoningham, because even though I loved it, I hated it.
 It was so smug.
 So content.
 So adorable.
 So assured of itself.
 In a way, it was like my sister, never questioning its value.
 It was hard to breathe [there] sometimes, especially if you were Juliet’s not-as-smart-or-athletic sister, or the daughter of Barb Frost, Queen of Committees and Volunteerism, daughter of John Frost the lawyer, and yes, related to that Robert Frost.
 Being average was difficult.